• Barbara Jones (1912 - 1978)

 Downing College, Cambridge (1812)

 Engraving 31 x 43 cm A copy of this engraving is held by the British Museum.
 An early nineteenth-century engraving of Downing College, with building materials in the foreground and elegantly dressed figures, including two scholars, strolling in the College's grounds.
 The Cambridge University Almanack was an annual almanac published by the Cambridge University Press.
 It traditionally included engravings or lithographs of the University and information about the upcoming year.
-Condition: generally good, except loss to left hand side.
+Condition: generally good, except loss/damage to left hand side visible in photograph.
 If you’d like to know more, please email info@manningfineart.co.uk or call us on 07929 749056.

 • Women's Auxiliary Army Corps Officer (Clerical Section) 1917 uniform